Chess Olympiad: Gaprindashvili Cup

-Total team ranking
+Russia won this trophy six times, China – three times, India and Ukraine – two times each.

+Medal tables

+Open event

 The table contains the Open teams ranked by the medals won at the Chess Olympiad (not including the online or unofficial events), ranked by the number of first-place medals, ties broken by second-place medals, etc.

+Open and Women's events

+The table contains teams ranked by total number of medals won at the Chess Olympiad (not including the online or unofficial events) in the Open event (since 1927) and Women's event (since 1957), ranked by the number of first-place medals, ties broken by second-place medals, etc.

-Most successful players
+Most successful players in the open section

 Boldface denotes active chess players and highest medal count among all players (including these who not included in these tables) per type.

 Multiple team champions

 Multiple team medalists

 The table shows players who have won at least 7 team medals in total at the Chess Olympiads.

 Best individual results in the open section

 The best individual results in order of overall percentage are: